rodrigo-medeiros/delatinise-cli/README.md

 delatinise <path>
 ```

 The path can be a file or directory.
-If no path is specified, the tool is going to look for text files in the current directory.

 **Note:** this tool uses the [string.js](http://stringjs.com) [`latinise()`](http://stringjs.com/#methods/latinise) method to execute the accent removal task.